IsaacScript/isaacscript/docs/function-signatures-custom.md

 ### MC_POST_SLOT_DESTROYED

-Fires on the first MC_POST_RENDER frame that a slot plays the animation that indicates that it has broken.
+Fires from the `MC_POST_RENDER` callback when a slot plays the animation that indicates that it has broken.

 When registering the callback, takes an optional second argument that will make the callback only fire if it matches the `SlotVariant` provided.